UniMelb-NSGW/SlowKalmanFilter/README.md

 It is used as a "source of truth" to check the results of other more performant filters for application to astrophysical data analysis and modeling.
 It is also a useful starting point for other projects which employ state-space models.

-It is purely a filter - there is no parameter estimation, Bayesian inference etc. However, with en eye on this use case it does use the the [Bilby](https://lscsoft.docs.ligo.org/bilby/) package to specify the model parameters which are passed to the filter.
+It is purely a filter - there is no parameter estimation, Bayesian inference etc. However, with an eye on this use case it does use the the [Bilby](https://lscsoft.docs.ligo.org/bilby/) package to specify the model parameters which are passed to the filter.

 We demonstrate the capabilities of the filter using a noisy pendulum model.
 See `notebooks/NoisyPendulum.py` for a worked example.
 However the filter itself (`src/kalman_filter.py`) is general and the repository as a whole should be easily extensible to other systems or projects.